asullivanr/10thMissionsAndComps/Scripts/Zeus - Vehicle Unlimited Ammo/README.md

-Paste the contents of ammo.sqf into the init field of any vehicle or turret to turn it into both an ACE arsenal and a regular arsenal.
+Paste the contents of ammo.sqf into the init field of any vehicle or turret to give that vehicle unlimited ammo and no reload.

 Can work on non-vehicle units.